Croatian Peasant Party

 The Croatian Peasant Party (Hrvatska seljačka stranka, HSS) is an agrarian political party in Croatia founded on 22 December 1904 by Antun and Stjepan Radić as Croatian Peoples' Peasant Party (HPSS).
-The Brothers Radić believed that the realization of Croatian statehood was possible within Austria-Hungary, but that it had to be reformed as a Monarchy divided into three equal parts – Austria, Hungary, Croatia.
-After the creation of Kingdom of Yugoslavia in 1918, Party requested for the Croatian part of the Kingdom to be based on self-determination.
-This brought them great public support which culminated in 1920 parliamentary election when HPSS won all 58 seats assigned to Croatia.
+The Brothers Radić believed that the realization of Croatian statehood was possible within Austria-Hungary, but that it had to be reformed as a monarchy divided into three equal parts – Austria, Hungary, and Croatia.
+After the creation of Kingdom of Yugoslavia in 1918, the party requested self-determination for the Croatian part of the kingdom.
+This brought them great public support, which culminated in HPSS winning 50 seats, a majority assigned to Croatia in the 1920 parliamentary election.

-In 1920, disgruntled with a bad position of Croats in the Kingdom, the party changed its name into Croatian Republican Peasant Party (HRSS) and started advocating secession from the Kingdom and the establishment of "peaceful peasant Republic of Croatia".
-On 1923 and 1925 election, HRSS doubled the number of won votes, and has thus become the second largest party in the Parliament.
+In 1920, disgruntled with the position of Croats in the kingdom, the party changed its name into Croatian Republican Peasant Party (HRSS) and started advocating secession from the kingdom and the establishment of a "peaceful peasant Republic of Croatia".
+In the 1923 and 1925 elections, HRSS doubled the number of votes they received, making them the second largest party in the Parliament of Yugoslavia.

-In 1927, faced with a constant prosecution by the regime, HRSS was forced to soften its policy, change its name into Croatian Peasant Party (HSS), recognize the Vidovdan Constitution and form a coalition with Serbian People's Radical Party.
-This resulted in HSS losing its popularity which was seen in 1927 election when it lost almost third of votes won in the previous elections.
-After termination of the coalition agreement with the Radicals, HSS formed Peasant-Democratic Coalition with Pribičević's Independent Democratic Party.
-In 1928, Vladko Maček become the new president of HSS after the assassination of Stjepan Radić.
+In 1927, faced with constant prosecution by the regime, HRSS was forced to soften its policy and change its name into the Croatian Peasant Party (HSS), recognize the Vidovdan Constitution, and form a coalition with the Serbian People's Radical Party.
+This resulted in HSS losing its popularity and one-third of its vote share in the 1927 election.
+After the termination of the coalition agreement with the Radicals, HSS formed the Peasant-Democratic Coalition with Pribičević's Independent Democratic Party.
+After the assassination of Stjepan Radić in 1928, Vladko Maček become the new president of HSS.